 Barnum had identified a core need for all of his audiences now.
 For the performers, he offered them a path to acceptance and inclusivity.
 For his patrons, he offered a way to satisfy their natural curiosities in a way they would be willing to pay for.

-It is the responsibility of the business owner to ensure their product satisfies an actual need rather than a perceived need for their clients.
-It’s also important to ensure their marketing efforts connect the client’s desires to the solution that works for them.
+It is your responsibility as a business owner to ensure your product satisfies an actual need rather than a perceived need for your clients.
+It’s also important to ensure your marketing efforts connect the client’s needs to the solution that works for them.
 You need to know what motivates someone to make a purchase and explain that to them in the language and channels they reside in.

 The movie minimized the kinds of targeted testing required to hone in on these audiences, but the benefit of learning who your audience is, and what motivates them to want to buy, is the catalyst between success and failure.

 Barnum had to go big or go home.

 Let’s not minimize the efforts on the part of Barnum to get to this point.
 It’s not easy to take an internal look and be willing to adjust your product and message from what you perceive the people want, then make the changes according to what the people want.